mittwald/developer-portal/docs/technologies/databases/redis.md

 session.save_path = "tcp://HOST:PORT?database=15"
 ```

-Now change the `HOST` and `PORT` variables.
-Use the information from the connection information.
+Now change the variables `HOST` and `PORT`.
+Use the information from the
+connection information.

-Each Redis database has 16 session databases by default, which can be addressed from 0 to 15.
+By default, each Redis database has 16 databases that can be accessed from 0
+to 15.

-## Set up common applications
+## Setting up common applications

 ### Shopware 6

-You enter the configuration for Redis in your Shopware 6 installation in `services.yaml`.
-It is located in the `/config` directory.
-If there is no file there yet, simply create one.
+In your Shopware 6 installation, you enter the configuration for Redis in the
+`services.yaml`.
+It is located in the directory `/config`.
+If there is no file
+there yet, simply create one.
 Add the following lines at the end of the file:

 ```yaml
 parameters: